 Acute neutropenia (occurring over hours to a few days) can develop from rapid neutrophil use or destruction or from impaired production.
 Chronic neutropenia (lasting months to years) usually arises from reduced production or excessive splenic sequestration.

-Neutropenia also may be classified as due to an intrinsic defect in marrow myeloid cells or as secondary (due to factors extrinsic to marrow myeloid cells—see see Classification of Neutropenias).
+Neutropenia also may be classified as due to an intrinsic defect in marrow myeloid cells or as secondary (due to factors extrinsic to marrow myeloid cells—see Table 1: Classification of Neutropenias).

 |Classification of Neutropenias